amnond/local_llms/README.md

 * Improve UI/UX
 * Create a bash/powershell/cmd batch file or better yet a Python script that recognizes the OS and does the installation steps accordingly
 * wrap Ollama API with the summarizer class
-* many more, but already more time than I've allocated was spent on this...
+* many more, but already more time than I've allocated was spent on thinking about this...